An espalier fruit tree screen can be a great way to grow fruit in your small-space garden.

 Horizontal branches eventually grow together to create a single form, which can be great as a summer privacy screen.

-Positioning an Espalier Fruit Tree Screen
+Positioning A Fruit Tree Screen

 An espalier fruit tree, or multiple trees, can be placed up against a wall or fence.